 TO MAKE A GUIDED KAYAK TOUR RESERVATION ON-LINE SCROLL DOWN

 We have a lot to offer.
-We can do tours any day of the week morning or afternoon.
+We offer tours Thursday thru Sunday at 9:30AM or 1:30PM.
+Tours do not automatically run, they are reservation based.
+We require 3 people to initiate a tour and can add on from there.
 There are many bodies of water in our area to enjoy and 3 hour, 1/2 day or full day floats are available.

 We have sit-in, sit-on and tandem kayaks available.